New Zealand King Salmon joins forces with Primary Collaboration New Zealand to undertake supply to China.

 Following the initial support at the Te Hono Boot Camp, then Trade Commissioner Shanghai Mike Arand assisted this group to assess and establish the PCNZ (Primary Collaboration New Zealand) model.
 NZTE also assisted with International Growth Funding, Beachhead Advisor knowledge, and seconded Jessie Zhao, one of our Shanghai Business Development Managers, for 12 months to establish the WFOE (Wholly Foreign Owned Enterprise) legal entity.

-The PCNZ group of companies is also a regular user of NZTE services especially drawing on the advice, knowledge, and expertise of our China-based Beachhead Advisors and with PCNZ companies having just completed their second Accelerate China In-market Immersion programme.
+The PCNZ group of companies are also regular users of NZTE services especially drawing on the advice, knowledge, and expertise of our China-based Beachhead Advisors and PCNZ companies have just completed their second Accelerate China In-market Immersion programme.